datainpoint/asgmt-4-programming-and-data-analysis-2024/README.md

     ### END SOLUTION
 ```

-## 07. Define a class `Reversible` which instantiates objects with a `reverse()` that could take string, list, tuple, or dictionary as input.
+## 07. Define a class `Reversible` which instantiates objects with a `reverse()` method that could take string, list, tuple, or dictionary as input.

 ```python
 class Reversible: